 Many Okuma machines count on M89, If yours is not or not doing so accurately, you can use the following method:

-3) Select what variable(s) you would like to use for the part count by choosing a range of variables.
+3. Select what variable(s) you would like to use for the part count by choosing a range of variables.
 Ex.
 Selecting 1 & 100 would enable variables 1 through 100.